 Sometimes we hear the question, “Where will you spend Eternity – Heaven or Hell?”
 From a certain angle, the question is positive; for it challenges us to reflect on the reality of life beyond the grave.
 From a different angle, though, the question sounds threatening, conjuring up fearful thoughts like, “Will I end up in Hell?
 How straight-laced do I have to be to win God’s approval?
 Is God upset with me?”

 A healthy fear of God is needed sometimes.
-But Christ came “that the world through Him might be saved” – “not to condemn the world”, but to prepare and lead us to Heaven, whose gates are wide open for whoever’s ready.
-(John 3:17) His desire is to heal and restore our relationship with God, to bring us into personal, direct, endearing fellowship with the Almighty.
-From that point of view, the “where will you spend Eternity?” question is not a very good fit.
+But Christ came “not… to condemn the world, but that the world through Him might be saved”.
+(John 3:17) He came to prepare us for and lead us to Heaven, whose gates are wide open for whoever’s ready.
+His desire is to heal and restore our relationship with the Almighty.
+From that point of view, the “where will you spend Eternity?” question is not a good fit.

 The Bible tells us, “God is love.”
 (1John 4:8) He is not a cruel tyrant, not a monster who is trying to frighten everyone into hell, but a God who is trying to love everyone into heaven! – David Brandt Berg (Anchor, February 2017)

 We understand, of course, that God exercises authority over the gates of Heaven and Hell and who goes there and who doesn’t and all that.
 But that doesn’t mean the Afterlife existence is so rigidly divided (between Heaven and Hell), so static that there is no possibility of movement or release.
-That view is over-simplified.
-It overlooks certain realities about life in the Afterlife.
+That view is over-simplified and overlooks certain realities about life in the Afterlife.
 Nor does it jibe well with God’s aim to “save the world” rather than “condemn” it.
 (John 3:17) And we should take into account the full import of what Christ meant when He told His apostle, “I have the keys of Hades and of Death.”
 (Revelation 1:18)

 In the Christian playbook, there is need for a more welcoming approach towards the non-believer – along with an understanding that there is room for growth, change, and deliverance even in the Afterlife.
-True, there is much advantage and reward in coming to know the Lord during one’s earthly lifetime.
-But to give the impression that this life provides the only or last opportunity for Salvation over-simplifies a reality that is broader-based and more multi-faceted than we could ever imagine.
+True, to know the Lord during one’s earthly lifetime brings great advantage, reward, and fulfillment.
+But the idea that this life provides the only or last opportunity for Salvation over-simplifies a reality that is more broad-based and multi-faceted than we could ever imagine.
 And it under-estimates the power and love of God.

 If we assume that there is no chance after this life for salvation, then we are forced to ponder some difficult questions: